jphaugla/redisearchStock/README.md

 | PROCESS_DATES        | true           | have date-based logic instead of just a simple initial load.
 Allows for <br/> skipping any records old than a particular date (requires creation of specific redis hash) |
 | PROCESS_RECENTS      | false          | will set most recent flag for specified keys back to false    (requires creation of specific redis set)                                                             |

-The created index is filtered to only the records where MostRecent is set to true
+### Multiple options for creating the environment:
+  * run with docker-compose using a flask and redis container
+  * installing for mac os
+  * running on linux (probably in the cloud)
+  * running on kubernetes (example uses GKE)

-## docker compose startup
+### docker compose
-Build just needs to be done initially
+Build just needs to be done initially.
+NOTE:  if building a new image for k8s, remove a comment to include the copy of the src directory into the image.
 ```bash
 docker-compose build
 docker-compose up -d
 ```

-### load Tickers
+#### Prepare the load
 * If PROCESS_DATES is set, these entries should be made (customize as needed)
   * This will load all the values for 2022 and set the current data to 20220315
+  * In k8s, will do next steps using included redisinsight image on port 8001
 ```bash
 docker exec -it redis redis-cli
 hset process_control oldest_value 20220101 current_value 20220315